 - Now, go to Home Tab ⇢ Styles ⇢ Conditional Formatting ⇢ New Rule.

-- Fron here, in New Rule window, select “Use a formula to determine which cell to format”.
+- From here, in the New Rule window, select “Use a formula to determine which cell to format”.

-- After that, in formula input bar, enter below formula.
+- After that, in the formula input bar, enter the below formula.

-- Finally, select a color from formatting option to apply to cells.
+- Finally, select a color from the formatting option to apply to cells.

 - In the end, click OK.

-Once you hit OK, all the cells where dates are within the range which you mentioned will get formatted with the color the color you have specified.
+Once you hit OK, all the cells where dates are within the range which you mentioned will get formatted with the color you have specified.

 How this CF formula works